 The teams all achieve good results in BUCS (British Universities & Colleges Sport) competitions making CUSWPC one of the top university clubs in the country.
-All 1st teams currently compete in the Premier Division of the National BUCS Competitions and 2013/2014 saw the mixed swim team and women’s water polo team reach national finals.
+The swimming team and women’s waterpolo team currently compete in the Premier Division of the National BUCS Competitions, while the men’s waterpolo teams compete at the Midlands regional level.

 Swimmers also have the opportunity to race at the BUCS short-course and long-course nationals and other galas (with the season kicking off with our annual Relay’s gala).
-Water polo players compete in the national U-Polo league and local friendlies.
+Water polo players compete in the BUCS waterpolo leagues and local friendlies.
 The focal point of the year, however, is the annual Varsity Match against Oxford for which full and half blues (University recognitions for sporting achievement) are awarded.

 The establishment of the Marlins (2nd team swimmers) has meant that the swimming club now has a much wider talent base and those that are unsuccessful at trials in their first year are more likely to stand in good stead in their second year they have had a full years training in the preceeding year.